GeoMash/strappy/guides/HelloWorld/README.md

 <br>

-When opening "index.html" in your browser you should not recive any errors. <br> If you do, you most likely have wired up your dependencies incorrectly or there is a typo in your links. <br> Check everything thoroughly and proceed with the next step - "MVC SetUp".
+When opening "index.html" in your browser you should not recive any errors. <br> If you do, you most likely have wired up your dependencies incorrectly or there is a typo in your links.

 <br>